DeraTechDesign/BetterNodeS7/README.md

   <dt>values</dt>
   <dd>an object containing the values being read as keys and their value (from the PLC) as the value.</dd>
 </dl>

+  `...args`
+  Any number of arguments can be passed to the callback.
+This is not necessary.
+It could be `conn.readAllItems(valuesReady);`